SZB3748/SZBot/README.md

             "value": "PATH/TO/plugin.json (usually next to plugin.py)"
         },
         //optional fields:
-        "loaded": true, //if the plugin should start "enabled": true
+        "loaded": true,   //if the plugin should run when the bot starts "enabled": true,  //if the plugin should be able to run at all "components": {
+            "component name (see plugin for details)": "mode name (see plugin for details)" }
     },
     ...
 }
 ```
 5. Create a `secret.txt` file.
-Just put a bunch of random keyboard spam in it, or do some research if you want to put a bit more thought into it.
+You can just put a bunch of random keyboard spam in it, or do some research if you want to put a bit more thought into it.
-6. Run `main.py`.
-It will detect that your `oauth_twitch.json` file doesn't contain a token and begin the process of generating one.
-Link your twitch account when it asks to.
-If you get redirected to a page that says "Restart", then you can restart the server.
+6. Get the OAuth tokens for the twitch bot.
+    - Run `twitch_reauth.py` and make sure to link with the account you plan for the bot to send messages through
+    - Run `twitch_reauth.py -s channel` and link with the account (channel) you want your bot to act in

 ## Built-In Plugins